Seth Meyers’ Daily Routine To Looking Fit And Fresh For ‘Late Night’ TV

 Seth doesn’t spend his time running and training for a marathon these days.
 Instead, he’s taking spinning classes.
 Though he doesn’t like spinning because he’s only doing it for a good cause.
 Seth does Cycle for Survival since he’s well-acquainted with the founders, Dave and Jennifer Linn.
 However, there are days when Seth finds spinning motivating.

 “I don’t like collective exercise.
-It’s like people screaming, ‘Let’s go!’
+It’s like people screaming, “Let’s go!’
 It’s encouragement.
 Those are all the things I don’t like.
 I think I would like to spin in a dark room where no one was talking to me.
 I like cycling, though.”

 He also runs on the treadmill two to three times per week and weight trains twice per week.
 Meyers likes to unwind after filming his shows by listening to a podcast during his drive home.
 He then goes home to have dinner with his wife.
 They have to turn in early since their baby will wake up early in the morning.